mihaildono/padawan-project/README.md

 > “You will find only what you bring in.” <br/>
 > – Yoda

-The **Padawan Project** is a teacher constructed program, which aims to provide people with the minimum necessary skills to work as javascript front-end developers.
+The **Padawan Project** is a minimalistic teacher constructed program, which provides people with the necessary skills to work as javascript developers.
 This is achieved through mentorship, self-learning, problem solving and applicaiton building.

 ## Why?
 Knowledge is useless, unless applied.
 The web holds vast amount of data,